jamesturk/aows/performance.md

 I realized despite years of writing scrapers, I didn't know how well this wisdom had held up.
 Python has gotten a lot faster, perhaps BeautifulSoup was more competitive.

-Also, I've always found the "lenient" part of the conventional wisdom to be a bit vague.
-What does "lenient" mean?
-I've scraped a lot of terrible HTML with `lxml`, would it have been easier with `html5lib`?
+Also, I've always found the "flexibility" part of the conventional wisdom to be a bit vague.
+What does flexible really mean?
+I've scraped [a lot of terrible HTML](https://gitub.com/openstates/openstates-scrapers/) with `lxml`, would it have been easier with `html5lib`?

 I'm going to take a look at these libraries among a couple of dimensions:

 * Performance (Speed & Memory)
-* Leniency
+* Flexibility
 * Ease of Use & Features
 * Memory Usage